Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

     print(result)

-In the above code, ``session`` is the scratchpad area that contains results of the evaluations.
-Creating this stores all of the builtin deinitions.
-We explicitly set the parameter ``add_builtin=True`` to include things like ``Factorial`` which is used later.
+In the above code, ``session`` is the scratchpad area that contains the result of the evaluations.
+Creating this stores all of the built-in definitions.
+We explicitly set the parameter ``add_builtin=True`` to include things like ``Factorial``, which is used later.

-Although we set ``add_builtin`` explicitly for pedagodical purpose, ``True`` is the default, adding this paraemter wasn't necessary.
+Although we set ``add_builtin`` explicitly for pedagodical purpose, ``True`` is the default; adding this parameter wasn't necessary.
 We'll leave it off in future examples.

 Mathics3 Results as Python Objects
 ----------------------------------

-In the last section we passed a string to *session.evaluate()* we passed a string.
-That string was scanned and parsed, before it was evaluated.
+In the last section, we passed a string to *session.evaluate()* we passed a string.
+That string was scanned and parsed before it was evaluated.
 (See the section below for what goes on in scanning and parsing.)

-A more flexible way to use Mathics3 is to skip the scanning and parsing and call the same functions that Mathics3 calls underneath to evaluation expressions.
-In this section we will do just that.
+A more flexible way to use Mathics3 is to skip the scanning and parsing and call the same functions that Mathics3 calls underneath to evaluate expressions.
+In this section, we will do just that.

-As before, we need a ``MathicsSession`` session object as a scratchpad area to save results, and to lookup previous definitions and results.
+As before, we need a ``MathicsSession`` session object as a scratchpad area to save results, and to look up previous definitions and results.

 .. code:: py